flyingmachine/nanoc-blog/content/programming/how-clojure-babies-are-made-lein-run.md

 This is pretty cool &mdash; `run` is just another task from Leiningen's point of view.
 Wait... did I just say "cool"?
 I meant *MANLY* and *ARTISTIC* and *SPARKLY*.
-But yeah, it looks like basic leiningen architecture includes `leiningen.core`, which handles task resolution and application, and plain ol' `leiningen`, which appears to be mostly a collection of default tasks.
+But yeah, it looks like basic leiningen architecture includes the `leiningen.core` namespace, which handles task resolution and application, and plain ol' `leiningen`, which appears to be mostly a collection of default tasks.
 Leiningen uses this same mechanism to execute any function in your Clojure project as a task.
 Bodacious!

 Anyway, once the `run` task has been resolved, it is executed and the result is the second process we saw in the `ps | grep lein` output we